 SharePoint’s robust document library makes it super easy for team members to distribute, store, manage, search, and locate knowledge assets.

-With Spire, the organization can ensure its employees across different locations and schools feel like they belong to a community, while boosting education efforts.
+With Spire, the organization can ensure its employees across different locations and schools feel like they belong to a community while boosting education efforts.

 The site has a personalized dashboard for each employee that contains their professional information—job position, where they work, phone number, employee number, etc.

 Employees can easily navigate to these pages to find relevant information.
 There’s also a handy search bar at the top of the screen to help people locate desired info swiftly.
+Click here to learn more about this Intranet case study.

 Check Out: Best Wedding Websites Examples